gomorpheus/morpheus-docs/administration/identity_sources/ad.rst

 Now allowed AD users can login to |morpheus| via their Active Directory credentials and a User will be automatically generated to |morpheus| with matching metadata and mapped Role permissions.

 ..
 NOTE:: Only the username is required with password, not the username@domain.

-..
-NOTE:: Sub-tenant |morpheus| API authentication for Active Directory generated users is not currently supported.